 Each text is followed by several two-part multiple-choice items.
-Students must select a correct response in Part A and supporting evidence in Part B. The set also has items that require different interactions, such as sequencing events where partial credit is possible.
+Students must select a correct response in Part A and supporting evidence in Part B. The set also has items that require different interactions, such as summarizing events where partial credit is possible.

-Students at the above proficient and proficient levels are likely to correctly respond to most multiple-choice items and items such as the dropdown item in this sample.
-Approaching proficient students are likely to select a correct answer for Part A, but not for Part B and complete the dropdown item with two correct interactions to receive partial credit.
-Below proficient students may inaccurately respond to Part A and Part B and may not select any correct dropdown options.
+Students at the above proficient and proficient levels are likely to correctly respond to most multiple-choice items and the summary sample.
+Approaching proficient students are likely to select a correct answer for Part A, but not for Part B and complete three correct interactions in the summary item to receive partial credit.
+Below proficient students may inaccurately respond to Part A and Part B and may select two or less correct interactions in the summary item.